 Incremental Revenue Definition

 Incremental Revenue refers to the additional revenue generated from an additional quantity of sales.
 The incremental revenue is used to analyze and compare the revenue generated by two different strategies.
-A baseline revenue level is established and the incremental revenue is measured on the basis of this baseline revenue.
+A baseline revenue level is established, and it is measured on the basis of this baseline revenue.
 A baseline revenue level is a benchmark which would ascertain the budgetary effects of changes in liabilities and revenue.

 Incremental Revenue Formula